Bedbugs pest control

 35. How do I know if I have a bed bug on me?

-36. What is biting me at night, not bed bugs?
+36. What is biting me at night if it is not bed bugs?

 37. How do you find bed bugs during the day?